sunjeevs/rag-knowledge-worker-evals/README.md

 **nDCG (Normalized Discounted Cumulative Gain)**: Measures the effectiveness of the ranking based on the position of relevant keywords.

-**Multi-Dimensional Scoring**: Every answer is compared against a "Golden Reference" answer and scored on Accuracy, Completeness, and Relevance using a judge LLM to ensure zero hallucinations.
+**Multi-Dimensional Scoring**: Every answer is compared against a "Golden Reference" answer and scored on Accuracy, Completeness, and Relevance using a judge LLM which reduces hallucinations significantly.

 # Project Structure